Frequently Asked Questions

 Q: When can I start on site?

-A: On receipt of the completed Application Form, ASK will notify your Local Authority of your intended building work in what is called an ‘Initial Notice’.
+A: On receipt of the completed agreement form, ASK will notify your Local Authority of your intended building work in what is called an ‘Initial Notice’.
 You may start work just as soon as this notice has been accepted by your Local Authority, which takes just a few days.
 ASK also carries out statutory consultations which apply to most applications e.g, Yorkshire Water.
 ASK strongly recommends that work doesn’t start on site until a satisfactory reply is received.

 Q: What does the estimated cost of the works include?